GraphiteEditor/Graphite/README.md

 The [GUI framework](gui) is being custom-built for the specific needs of Graphite's interface, based on a simple XML format inspired by HTML, CSS, and Vue.js.
 This is the current focus of development.

-JavaScript (via [Deno's V8 Rust library](https://github.com/denoland/rusty_v8)) will likely be the chosen scripting language used to extend functionality to areas of the application.
-This will make it faster to implement many features that are less dependent on low-level performance and it provides an integrated solution for future plugin support.
+Scripting language: this is to-be-decided.
+JavaScript (via [Deno's V8 Rust library](https://github.com/denoland/rusty_v8)) is one option, [Mun](https://mun-lang.org/) or Lua are other possibilities, and WebAssembly modules or modular compiled Rust modules are other possibilities.

-[Pathfinder](https://github.com/servo/pathfinder), backed by Mozilla, is the Rust library that will be used for vector graphics rendering.
+[Pathfinder](https://github.com/servo/pathfinder) is a Rust library that will be used for vector graphics rendering.